google/digitalbuildings/tools/README.md

 4. `--validate` or `-v`: Runs instance validator to validate the building configuration file.

-5. After a building configuration's entity types are validated, validation must also be run on the telemetry payload using the following parameters:
+5. [Optional] Telemetry Validation: After a building configuration's entity types are validated, validation must also be run on the telemetry payload using the following parameters. **NOTE:** The OAuth credential (`-c`) and subscription (`-s`) are provided by the Google team.
+Please reach out to your IoT TPM for guidance.

   * `--subscription` or `-s`: The fully-qualified path to a Google Cloud Pubsub subscription (e.g., `projects/google.com:your-project/subscriptions/your-subscription`).